rdineskumar/ghpages-lwcoss-docs/README.md

 # Host LWC OSS Apps along with Source Code on GitHub Pages

 Sample LWC OSS app along with source code that has been hosted on GitHub pages.

 The build output is stored in the [`docs`](./docs) folder.
+GitHub pages has been configured to use the `docs` folder on the `main` branch as the source of the site content.
+This approach allows us to open-source the source code of our app, and also deploy the build output of our app to GitHub pages from a single repo.

 ## Steps Explained